Moonstroke/cyano/README.md

 - `doc` to generate the documentation in `doc` directory,
 - `cleandoc` to remove the latter directory,
-- `distclean` to reset the project in a clean state, and file-based rules to compile individual object files.
+- `distclean` to reset the project in a clean state,
+- `compdb`, an alias rule to build the compilation database (see below), and file-based rules to compile individual object files.

 Development under GNU/Linux is made with GCC and with MSVC under Windows,